-Stuart Forster visits the Avalon Peninsula, whose place names sound like ideal destinations for a romantic break, in Newfoundland and Labrador, Canada.
+Stuart Forster visits the Avalon Peninsula in Newfoundland and Labrador, a Canadian destination whose place names sound like ideal destinations for a romantic break.

-Disclosure: Stuart visited Newfoundland and Labrador as a guest of province, which did not review or approve this post.
-Some of the links below, marked with a (£), are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Disclosure: Stuart visited Newfoundland and Labrador as a guest of the province, which did not review or approve this post.
+Some of the links and banners below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 If you’re romantic and looking for a memorable Valentine’s Day drive you could always tour Newfoundland and Labrador’s Avalon Peninsula.
 It offers an opportunity to take your loved one to places such as Cupids, Heart’s Desire and Heart’s Delight.